pypa/pip/docs/html/topics/more-dependency-resolution.md

     explicit URL.
 * If equal, prefer if any requirement is "pinned", i.e. contains operator ``===`` or ``==``.
-* If equal, calculate an approximate "depth" and resolve requirements closer to the user-specified requirements first.
 * Order user-specified requirements by the order they are specified.
 * If equal, prefers "non-free" requirements, i.e. contains at least one operator, such as ``>=`` or ``<``.